sagemath/sage-archive-2023-02-01/src/doc/en/reference/coding/index.rst

    sage/coding/extended_code

-Other derived constructions that simply produce the modified generator matrix can be found among the methods of `LinearCode`.
+Other derived constructions that simply produce the modified generator matrix can be found among the methods of a constructed code.

 Methods and Operations related to Linear Codes
 ----------------------------------------------